How PIAM Supports Zero Trust Architecture in Healthcare Security

 1. Enhanced Security and Risk Reduction

-Continuous verification and real-time monitoring reduce the risk of insider threats and data breaches.
+Continuous verification and monitoring reduce risks of insider threats and breaches.

 2. Streamlined Operations